nikhilt1998/HackerEarth-Deep-Learning-challenge/README.md

 The benefits of practicing this problem by using Machine Learning/Deep Learning techniques are as follows:

 This challenge will encourage you to apply your Machine Learning skills to build models that analyze and classify frames of videos
 This challenge will help you enhance your knowledge of multi-label image classification actively.
-It is one of the basic building blocks of Deep Learning
+It is one of the basic building blocks of Deep Learning.

+## References
+Hill, J.W., (2017).
+Deep Learning for Emotion Recognition in Cartoons